-Gold Futures and Gold Options Trading
+Gold Futures and Options Trading

 The History of Gold and Gold Futures Market

-near indestructibility.
-Nations have embraced gold
+nations have embraced gold

 as a store of wealth and a medium of international